-The primary goal of the Journalism Department is to prepare students to become intelligent, responsible and articulate journalists.
+The primary goal of the Journalism Department is to prepare students to become intelligent, responsible and articulate journalists, and clear communicators in all forms of media.
 The department is committed to the belief that the best journalism education combines a strong professional program with a thorough education in the liberal arts and sciences.

 It believes that such an education helps students to hear, understand and tell the stories of people whose circumstances or backgrounds are unlike their own.